Kenin of US tops Muguruza at Australian Open for 1st major

 MELBOURNE, Australia (AP) — This, essentially, was where Sofia Kenin was going to win or lose the Australian Open final: She was down love-40 while serving at 2-all in the third set against two-time major champion Garbiñe Muguruza.

+Kenin sensed this was the moment that would matter.
+Up in the stands of Rod Laver Arena, so did her father, Alex, who's also her coach.

+“I knew I had to take my chance,” Kenin said.
+“I had to be brave.”
-Kenin came through in spectacular fashion.
-She won the next five points, each with a winner -- one an ace, the others clean groundstrokes to cap exchanges of 11 shots or more.

-The American wouldn't lose another game on her way to earning a Grand Slam title at age 21.
+Sure was.
+The 21-year-old American won the next five points, each with a winner -- one an ace, the others clean groundstrokes to cap exchanges of 11 shots or more — and was on her way to becoming a Grand Slam champion.

-Demonstrative as can be -- whether spiking a ball, dropping her red-white-and-blue racket or slapping her thigh -- the 14th-seeded Kenin won the first major final of her career Saturday by coming back to beat a fading Muguruza 4-6, 6-2, 6-2 at Melbourne Park.
+Demonstrative as can be -- whether spiking a ball, dropping her red-white-and-blue racket or slapping her thigh -- and at her best when necessary, the 14th-seeded Kenin won the first major final of her career Saturday by coming back to beat a fading Muguruza 4-6, 6-2, 6-2 at Melbourne Park.

-“This is my first speech, but I'm going to try my best,” Kenin said during the trophy ceremony at Rod Laver Arena, where the retractable roof was shut because of rain much of the day.

-“My dream has officially come true,” she told the crowd.
-“Dreams come true.
-So if you have a dream, go for it, and it's going to come true.”
+“That's the game I feel, like, changed things.
+I had to play some (of my) best tennis.
+I did,” Kenin said.
+“After that, I was on fire.
+I was ready to take the beautiful trophy.”

 Kenin was so magnificent when it mattered the most, saving 10 of 12 break points she faced, while converting 5 of 6 that she earned.

+“I'm not very happy about my performance. ...
+At the important moments, I didn't find my shots," Muguruza said.
+“I think she found her shots.
+I didn't."

-Muguruza, meanwhile, seemed hampered in her movement and, in particular, her serving: She helped Kenin by double-faulting eight times, including three in the last game, one on championship point.
+Muguruza was visited by a trainer after the second set and her movement wasn't ideal down the stretch.
+Nor was her serving: She double-faulted eight times, including three in the last game, one on championship point.

 Maybe it was because Kenin is only 5-foot-7 (1.70 meters).
 Maybe it was because she went into last season with this resume: ranked outside the top 50, yet to get past the third round of a major, yet to win a tour-level title.